-A verbal agreement becomes binding when the agreements reaches ‘completeness’; this means that all the T&C’s have been met and agreed – if there are still terms to be agreed then the agreement is considered to be incomplete.
+A verbal agreement becomes binding when the agreements reach ‘completeness’; this means that all the T&C’s have been met and agreed – if there are still terms to be agreed then the agreement is considered to be incomplete.

-A verbal agreement that is considered to have been broken can be taken to court; the unhappy party is advised to apply pressure by form of letter, email and phone calls.
-Copies of all forms of contract should be kept if the matter does go to court, as the actions and conduct of the parties involved will be taken into consideration.
+A verbal agreement that is considered to have been broken can be taken to court; the unhappy party is advised to apply pressure by form of a letter, email and phone calls.
+Copies of all forms of the contract should be kept if the matter does go to court, as the actions and conduct of the parties involved will be taken into consideration.

 What best practice contractual advice would you give to a consultant, dealing directly with a new client?

 If you are going to ensure that you exclusively use written agreements, it is best practice to have them drafted by solicitors with extensive knowledge in business/commercial law.
-Poorly drafted contracts are often no clearer than verbal ones, and can present just as many difficulties when it comes to ambiguity.
+Poorly drafted contracts are often no clearer than verbal ones and can present just as many difficulties when it comes to ambiguity.

 Before any work or exchange is carried out, the contract should be signed by both parties; starting work without a signed contract poses risks.

-Some businesses are now demanding partial payment prior to services or goods being delivered to eliminate circumstances where was never any intention of a customer or client paying in the first place.
+Some businesses are now demanding partial payment prior to services or goods being delivered to eliminate circumstances where there was never any intention of a customer or client paying in the first place.

 - SG Accounting - Join SG and get first 3 months @ £54.50pm